 PPP Funder Terms

 The debt funders are granted security over the company’s assets.
-In effect, the sponsor’s liability is limited to their equity contribution or any other obligations they may own in other capacity.
+In effect, the sponsor’s liability is limited to their equity contribution or any other obligations they may own in another capacity.

 Operational risk arises in the context of ongoing payments based on continued compliance with the requisite standards and requirements.
 The lender will need to be satisfied that the payment mechanisms are structured so as to avoid tax withholding or deductions from the payments.

 The lender must be satisfied that the cost estimates, capital and operating are realistic and make sufficient provision for contingency.
-Although, the bank may not directly base to carry the risk of mispricing, the borrowing entity may not have a strong covenant and the funder will wish to be satisfied that the pricing is sufficient to deliver the obligations undertaken.
+Although the bank may not be directly based to carry the risk of mispricing, the borrowing entity may not have a strong covenant, and the funder will wish to be satisfied that the pricing is sufficient to deliver the obligations undertaken.

-There may be risks related to changes in the law, legal capacity cost or other critical impediment.
+There may be risks related to changes in the law, legal capacity cost, or other critical impediments.
 This may be a particular issue in jurisdictions which lack reliable application of the law and enforcement.
 The relevant entity or awarding authority must have sufficient powers and capacities.

 The funder must be satisfied with the requisite property rights and with the physical condition of the land in the context of what must be delivered.
 Issues may arise in relation to residual value, if this is an element of the project that is important.
-Site conditions including risk of contamination and discovery of antiquities etc. fossils may be significant.
+Site conditions, including the risk of contamination and discovery of antiquities etc., fossils, may be significant.

 The funder will wish to assess the financial management and technical strength of the sponsors behind the project and key contractors.
 The consortium must have sufficient key minimum attributes.
 They must have the technical competence, expertise and resources to perform the project agreement.